Floorp-Projects/Floorp/media/libvorbis/README.md

 Directory:

-./lib  		The source for the libraries, a BSD-license implementation
-		of the public domain Ogg Vorbis audio encoding format.
+- `lib` The source for the libraries, a BSD-license implementation of the public domain Ogg Vorbis audio encoding format.

-./include       Library API headers
+- `include` Library API headers

-./debian        Rules/spec files for building Debian .deb packages
+- `debian` Rules/spec files for building Debian .deb packages

-./doc           Vorbis documentation
+- `doc` Vorbis documentation

-./examples	Example code illustrating programmatic use of libvorbis,
-		libvorbisfile and libvorbisenc
+- `examples` Example code illustrating programmatic use of libvorbis, libvorbisfile and libvorbisenc

-./mac 		Codewarrior project files and build tweaks for MacOS.

-./macosx 	Project files for MacOS X.
+- `macosx` Project files for MacOS X.

-./win32		Win32 projects files and build automation
+- `win32` Win32 projects files and build automation

-./vq 		Internal utilities for training/building new LSP/residue
-		and auxiliary codebooks.
+- `vq` Internal utilities for training/building new LSP/residue and auxiliary codebooks.

-CONTACT:
+## Contact ##

-The Ogg homepage is located at 'http://www.xiph.org/ogg/'.
+The Ogg homepage is located at 'https://www.xiph.org/ogg/'.
-Vorbis's homepage is located at 'http://www.xiph.org/vorbis/'.
+Vorbis's homepage is located at 'https://www.xiph.org/vorbis/'.
 Up to date technical documents, contact information, source code and pre-built utilities may be found there.

 The user website for Ogg Vorbis software and audio is http://vorbis.com/

-BUILDING FROM TRUNK:
+## Building ##

+#### Building from master ####

-Development source is under subversion revision control at https://svn.xiph.org/trunk/vorbis/.
+Development source is under git revision control at https://git.xiph.org/vorbis.git.
 You will also need the newest versions of autoconf, automake, libtool and pkg-config in order to compile Vorbis from development source.
 A configure script is provided for you in the source tarball distributions.

-  [update or checkout latest source]
     ./autogen.sh
+    ./configure
     make

 and as root if desired:

     make install

 This will install the Vorbis libraries (static and shared) into /usr/local/lib, includes into /usr/local/include and API manpages